zshipchandler/full-stack-learning-repo-fall-2021/Week_3/README.md

         res.json({"message": "ok"});
     });
     ```
-3. Iterate through the list of
+3. Iterate through the list of votes
     ```js
     // Vote for Dog Breeds in a list app.post("/votes", async (req, res) => {